hivemindhq/portfolios/README.md

 **Want to add a portfolio?**

-You can add your portfolio by submitting the form [Here](https://github.com/hivemindhq/portfolios/issues/new?assignees=&labels=addition&projects=&template=add_portfolio.yml&title=Portfolios+%C2%BB+), You are required to provide all fields.
+You can add your portfolio by submitting the form [found here](https://github.com/hivemindhq/portfolios/issues/new?assignees=&labels=addition&projects=&template=add_portfolio.yml&title=Portfolios+%C2%BB+), You are required to provide all fields.
 Your portfolio will then be queued for review, and then will be added shortly after.

 ---